fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 Now that our historiographical survey is complete, we can reflect more thoughtfully on our own moment of historiography.

 {% include alert.html class='warning' title='Reading reflection' text="
-There are no daily assignments for this week, just one reflection essay due on Friday on everything listed below.
+There are no daily assignments for this week, just one longer reflection essay due on Friday that should demonstrate your familiarity with everything listed below.

 - FRIDAY: Project Critique
 "%}